Lourdes Lopez

 Lourdes Lopez (born 1958) is a Cuban-American arts executive.

 She was a principal dancer with New York City Ballet and led Miami City Ballet from September 2012 through May 2025.
 In 2014, Lopez joined the Board of Trustees of the Ford Foundation.
 Lopez was named one of "The Most Influential People in Dance Today" and has been recognized with, among many others, the Dance Magazine Award and the Jerome Robbins Award.

+Early life

+Lourdes Lopez was born in 1958 in Havana, Cuba and has two sisters, after 1959 the family moved to Miami, Florida where she was raised.

 Leadership and philanthropy

 Lourdes Lopez Arts LLC

 In 2025, Lourdes Lopez Arts LLC was founded.
 Lopez is working to promote the Miami cultural scene and was quoted in February 2015 with the following, “If you look into the future, what do you create that really protects, that cushions, the arts here in Miami?
 That’s what I’m trying to figure out.”

 Lopez is a member of The Kennedy Center Honors Artist Committee and has also served as a dance panelist for the National Endowment for the Arts.
 She recently directed and co-produced The Art of Partnering™, a groundbreaking video series that explores this often-forgotten element of ballet.